Kennyvandoorn/IPASS/README.md

 This is the repository for my propaedeutic year end project, called IPASS.

-The goal of this project was to write a library for a hardware component of your choice, and write this library using the OOP ways that we learned last semester.
+The goal of this project was to write a library for a hardware component of your choice, and write this library using the OOP ways that we learned this period.
 You also needed to use the library you created to "talk" to the hardware.
 I created a little tic-tac-due(toe) game that uses buttons as input, and after a button press, a circle will be drawn at the corresponding coordinate in the grid.